ontolex/morph/index.md

 **URI:** [http://www.w3.org/ns/lemon/morph#replacement](http://www.w3.org/ns/lemon/morph#replacement)

-**morph:replacement** states the replacement pattern that is involved in a morphological rule for the generation of a form
+**morph:replacement** states the replacement pattern that is involved in a morphological rule for the generation of a form.

 <div class="description">